 If you’re not sure if your soil is at healthy levels, try doing a soil test.
 A soil test will determine if the soil is acidic, neutral, or alkaline by testing the pH.
 If the pH level is off, it could be what’s causing the demise of your tree.

 According to the Oregon Forest Resources Institute, insects pose a big threat to the forests in Oregon.
-If a tree is suffering from issues like root rot or improper watering, insects will see it as an invitation to what could be their new home.
-Bark beetles, Douglas fir pole beetles, and engraver beetles specifically are something to look out for.
-Invading beetles live under the bark and travel up and down, creating tunnels and infiltrating the original structure.
+If a tree is already suffering from other issues like root rot or not being watered properly, insects will see it as an invitation to what could be their new home.
+Bark beetles, Douglas fir pole beetles, and engraver beetles specifically are something to look out for when the top of your tree is suffering.
+When these beetles invade, they live underneath the bark, traveling up and down it, creating tunnels and infiltrating the original structure.
 Once the bugs are inside the tree, they begin to lay eggs.
 The larvae then chew their way even deeper into the tree and cut off the tissues that bring nutrients to the tree.

 How do you know that this insect has been introduced to your tree?
 The needles at the top of the tree will start to turn a brown or orangish color.
 As it works its way down, the green color in the rest of the tree will fade into brown.
 Also, holes may begin to form in the tree, most likely caused by birds like woodpeckers.
 As the insects being to claim the tree as their home, woodpeckers notice and create holes in the tree trying to find beetles and larvae to eat.
 Unfortunately, once these bugs infiltrate the tree, they are almost immune to insecticides, and the tree cannot be saved.

-It can be discouraging to see a once-thriving pine tree begin to die from the top down.
-Knowing the possible causes can help you feel prepared if this starts to happen to your pines.
-To be sure, however, have an expert take a look.
-Avoid feeling helpless by having a professional, like our staff at Mr. Tree, inspect your specific pine tree.
-We can provide options to avoid or treat an unhealthy tree.
+It can be discouraging to see a pine tree that was once thriving begin to die from the top down.
+Knowing the possible causes can help you feel prepared if this starts to happen to your pines, but to be sure, have an expert take a look.
+Avoid feeling helpless by having a professional, like our staff at Mr. Tree, inspect your specific pine tree and provide options to avoid or treat an unhealthy tree.